kwkou/815/includes/application-model.md

 To achieve high availability and scalability, it is critically important that your application's data be kept in a central repository accessible to multiple role instances.
-To help with this, Azure offers several storage options such as blobs, tables, and SQL Database.
+To help with this, Azure offers several storage options such as blobs, tables, and SQL数据库.
 Please see the [Data Storage Offerings in Azure][] article for more information about these storage technologies.
 The figure below shows how the load balancer inside the Azure data center distributes